The ESSnuSB design study: overview and future prospects: CP Violation Measurement at the Second Oscillation Maximum

 That is, the difference between neutrino and antineutrino oscillation probabilities due to CP violation is about three times larger at the second maximum than at the first one.

-\subsection{Matter effects}
+\subsection{Matter Effects}

 When neutrinos propagate through matter instead of vacuum, the oscillation probability functions change.
-This effect is well understood and described in literature \cite{Wolfenstein:1977ue,Mikheyev:1985zog,Mikheev:1986wj,Zaglauer:1988gz}.
+This effect is well understood and described in the literature~\cite{Wolfenstein:1977ue,Mikheyev:1985zog,Mikheev:1986wj,Zaglauer:1988gz}.
 The fundamental reason for this is the effective potential induced by forward elastic scattering of neutrinos with matter.
-The matter potential seen by electron neutrinos is different that the one seen by muon and tau neutrinos: forward elastic scattering can proceed through neutral-current (NC) interaction for all three neutrino flavours, while there is an additional contribution for $\nu_e$ only through charged-current (CC) interactions with orbital electrons.
+The matter potential seen by electron neutrinos is different than the one seen by muon and tau neutrinos: forward elastic scattering can proceed through neutral-current (NC) interactions for all three neutrino flavors, while there is an additional contribution for $\nu_e$ only through charged-current (CC) interactions with orbital~electrons.

-Matter effects may mimic the vacuum CPV signal\footnote{One may argue that introducing matter (and not antimatter) into vacuum breaks the CP symmetry in itself.}.
+\textls[-15]{Matter effects may mimic the vacuum CPV signal (one may argue that introducing matter, and not antimatter, into vacuum breaks the CP symmetry in itself).
 This needs to be carefully taken into account in the long baseline oscillation experiments since there neutrino beam propagates through the Earth's crust.
-This effect is illustrated in \figref{fig:matter_effects_plot} for the distance of \SI{360}{km} at which the far detector of the \essnusb{} experiment is going to be located.

-The first appearance maxima in \figref{fig:matter_effects_plot} are located roughly in the neutrino energy region 0.65-0.85~\si{MeV} and the second in the 0.25-0.35~\si{MeV}.
-The exact position of maxima depends on the choice of value for $\deltacp$ and whether the matter effects are taken into account.
-The oscillation probability is significantly altered in the presence of matter around the \nth{1} maximum, while at the \nth{2} maximum the probabilities in matter and in vaccuum are similar.
-In fact, it can be shown that at neutrino energies of currently operating and proposed long baseline experiments and terrestrial matter densities, the matter effects around the \nth{2} maximum have minimal contribution to probability functions \cite{Bernabeu:2018use, Bernabeu:2018twl}.
+This effect is illustrated in Figure \ref{fig:matter_effects_plot} for the distance of 360 km at which the far detector of the \essnusb{} experiment is going to be located.} The first appearance maxima in Figure \ref{fig:matter_effects_plot} are located roughly in the neutrino energy region of 0.65--0.85 MeV and the second in the region of 0.25--0.35 MeV.
+The exact position of a particular maximum depends on the choice of value for $\deltacp$ and whether the matter effects are taken into account.
+The oscillation probability is significantly altered in the presence of matter around the first maximum, while at the second maximum the probabilities in matter and in vacuum are similar.
+In fact, it can be shown that at neutrino energies of currently operating and proposed long baseline experiments and terrestrial matter densities, the matter effects around the second maximum have minimal contribution to probability functions \cite{Bernabeu:2018use, Bernabeu:2018twl}.